matteocaruso1993/rover-multibody-simulator/README.md

-# rover-multibody-simulator
+# rover-multibody-simulator package

- This package simulates the motion of a rover by using exact equations of motioncomputed simbolically
+This package simulates the motion of a rover by using exact equations of motion computed simbolically